Collaborate with Power BI in Microsoft Teams, Outlook, and Office

 - Get notified in the Teams activity feed when important things happen in Power BI.

 - Discover and use Power BI in Teams mobile.

 In general, for Power BI to work in Microsoft Teams, ensure these elements:

 - Ensure the Power BI app is enabled in the Teams Admin center apps list.

-- Your users with Power BI (Free) licenses can also access content shared to them from a workspace that is part of a Power BI Premium capacity (P SKU).
+- Your users with a Power BI (Free) license can also access content shared to them from a workspace that's part of a Power BI Premium capacity (P SKU).